shakacode/bootstrap-loader/README.md

 ```

 Config is optional.
 It can be placed in root dir with name `.bootstraprc`.
 You can write it in `YAML` or `JSON` formats.
 Take a look at the default config files for [Bootstrap 3](.bootstraprc-3-default) and [Bootstrap 4](.bootstraprc-4-default).
 Note, we recommend using a configuration or else you might pick up unwanted upgrades, such as when we make Bootstrap 4 the default.

+Config is optional.
+It can be placed in root dir with name `.bootstraprc`.
+You can write it in `YAML` or `JSON` formats.
+Take a look at the default config files for [Bootstrap 3](.bootstraprc-3-default) and [Bootstrap 4](.bootstraprc-4-default).
+Note, we recommend using a configuration or else you might pick up unwanted upgrades, such as when we make Bootstrap 4 the default.
+Config options don't fall back on the defaults once a config file is present.
+Be sure not to delete config options.
+To start with a custom config, copy over a default config file as a starting point.

 ```yaml
 ---